asathyanesan/ds-research-tool/README.md

-# DS Research Assistant 🧬
+# DS Research Assistant (alpha version) 🧬

-A comprehensive web application for Down syndrome animal model comparison and experimental design guidance.
+A demo web application for Down syndrome animal model comparison and experimental design guidance.
 Built with React and deployed free on GitHub Pages.

 ## 🐁 Features